Atout-Agile/ops_tests/README.md

 Since then, I tried to fix it.
 Here is latest version.
 Obviously, it still has a bug.

+Your task is to :
+ - fix it
-Your task is to fix and make it production ready.
+ - make it production ready.

 :warning: **WARNING**  As mentioned in the exercise, this is a DANGEROUS script.